• Skip to primary navigation

 Jump to Recipe Print Recipe

-At the beginning of my plant-based journey, I ate a lot more salads, because I didn't know what to cook.
-As time went on, I discovered how to 'veganize' the foods I loved before going plant-based.
-As a result, though, the salads and dense greens went by the wayside.
-Of course, I know the importance of eating nutrient-dense foods and balancing what I eat, so I am on a quest to bring more bright and vibrant salads back into my plan.
-All salads, though, are not created equal, so I made a nutrient-dense lentil salad to die for.
+At the beginning of my plant-based journey, I ate many more salads because I didn't know what to cook.
+As time passed, I discovered how to 'veganize' the foods I loved before going plant-based.
+As a result, the salads and dense greens went by the wayside.
+Of course, I know the importance of eating nutrient-dense foods and balancing what I eat, so I am trying to bring more bright and vibrant salads back into my plan.
+All salads are not created equal, so I made a nutrient-dense lentil salad recipe to die for.

 As I said in previous posts, I have pledged to include more greens in my diet and create a variety of salads to keep it interesting.
 In my opinion, there is nothing worse than eating the same thing day after day, without any variety.